jharwell/libra/README.md

   `.clang-format` in the root of the repo.

 - `check-all` - Run ALL enabled static checkers on the repository.
 If the repository using modules/cmake subprojects, you can also run it on a per-module basis.
 This runs the following sub-targets, which can also be run individually:

     - `cppcheck-all` - Runs cppcheck on the repository.

     - `static-check-all` - Runs the clang static checker on the repository.

     - `tidy-check-all` - Runs the clang-tidy checker on the repository, using the `.clang-format` in the root of the repo.

+- `unit_tests` - Build all of the unit tests for the project.
+If you want to just build a single unit test, you can do `make <project name>-<class name>-test`.
+For example: `make rcppsw-hfsm-test` for a single unit test named `hfsm-test.cpp` that lives under `tests/` in the `rcppsw` project.

+- `test` - Run all of the tests for the project.

+## Unit Tests

+Unit tests can utilize whatever unit testing framework is desired, though `gtest` or `catch` are easy to setup/use.
+Unit tests should be structured as
+follows:

+- Each tested class should get its own `-test.cpp` file, unless there is a very good reason to do otherwise.

+- For each public member function in the class under test that is not a trivial getter/setter, at least 1 test case should be included for it, so that every code path through the function is evaluated as least once.
+For complex functions, multiple test cases may be necessary.
+If a function is not easy to test, chances are it should be refactored.

+- Documentation for the class should be updated in tandem with writing the unit tests, so that it is clear what the assumptions/requirements of class usage/function usage are.

 # License
 This project is licensed under GPL 3.0.
 See [LICENSE](LICENSE.md).